-First, vacuum the area thoroughly to get rid of any loose dirt or hard particles.
+First, vacuum the area thoroughly to eliminate any loose dirt or hard particles.
 This will ensure that all of the focus will be on the stain.

-Then start by soaking a cloth or towel in a solution of one part vinegar and three parts water.
+Then soak a cloth or towel in a solution of one part vinegar and three parts water.
 Apply the wet cloth to the stain and leave it for up to five minutes.
 The vinegar will help to dissolve the stain.

 Place the heated iron directly on the damp cloth.
 Rub it in circular motions applying slight pressure.
-As you press down, the stain will be transferred from the carpet onto the cloth — similar to a temporary tattoo.
+The stain will transfer onto the cloth as you press down, similar to a temporary tattoo.